 Pick whichever method you think would be easiest to live with.
 This depends on your habits and your loans: if you have a decent history with keeping tabs on your money, are a fervent rationalist, and your largest loan is not your highest interest loan, you’ll probably gravitate towards the avalanche method.
 If you’re just trying to get on your feet with your finances, and your largest loan is your highest interest loan, you may benefit more from the gratification of the snowball method.

-5. Pay loans with compound interest first
+6. Pay loans with compound interest first

 If you have a debt with compound interest (like most credit card debt) as well as debt with simple interest (like most student loans), try paying off your credit cards first.
 Compound interest grows at a much faster rate than simple interest, meaning it’s more expensive to have credit card debt than it is to have student loan debt.

-6. Make it a fail-safe system
+7. Make it a fail-safe system

-Automating your payments, keeping your loan money separate from your day-to-day money (such as in a Simple Goal), and rewarding yourself when you reach set goals are all things you can set up to make paying off your loans easier.
+Automating your payments, keeping your loan money separate from your day-to-day money (such as in a Simple Expense, and rewarding yourself when you reach set goals are all things you can set up to make paying off your loans easier.
 The less you rely on your limited amount of willpower, the more likely you are to stick to your plan.

 Don’t put this off!
 You made it this far, so do yourself a solid and complete the above steps today.
 You’ll be glad you did.

 Disclaimer: Hey!
 Welcome to our disclaimer.
-Here’s what you need to know to safely consume this blog post: Any outbound links in this post will take you away from Simple.com, to external sites in the wilds of the internet; neither Simple nor The Bancorp Bank, our partner bank, endorses any linked-to websites; and we didn’t pay/barter with/bribe anyone to appear in this post.
+Here’s what you need to know to safely consume this blog post: We do our best to make sure information is accurate as of the date of publication, but things do change quickly sometimes.
+Any outbound links in this post will take you away from Simple.com, to external sites in the wilds of the internet; neither Simple nor our partner bank, BBVA USA, endorse any linked-to websites; and we didn’t pay/barter with/bribe anyone to appear in this post.
+Individual situations will differ; consult your favorite finance, tax or legal professional for specific advice.
 And as much as we wish we could control the cost of things, any prices in this article are just estimates.
 Actual prices are up to retailers, manufacturers, and other people who’ve been granted magical powers over digits and dollar signs.